Mikel joins Middlesbrough on short-term deal

 The Nigeria international, who played at last year's World Cup, had been linked with moves to Ligue 1 and the Bundesliga, as well as Saudi Arabian side Al Nassr, before agreeing to sign for Boro.

-Tony Pulis' side sits fifth in the Championship table after 28 matches, seven points behind leader Leeds United.
+Tony Pulis' side sit fifth in the Championship table after 28 matches, seven points behind leaders Leeds United.